 Did I follow her nutrition plan?
 Yes and no.

-Yes, I: ate super clean, calorie counted when told do so and carb cycled.
+Yes, I: ate super clean, calorie counted when told do so and did carb cycling.

 No, I: Did not take the supplements she recommends because I just don’t do a ton of them period.
 I did use protein powders sometimes and did my daily routine of a multivitamin, fish oil, enzymes, HCL, Vitamin C (pure ascorbic acid) and probiotics.
 I also did not eat the egg whites like she recommends, since my body cannot tolerate them.
 I did not do all the carbs she has on the plan either; I simply can’t or I’d be so bloated and miserable.
 Finally, I drank on some of those days.
 And one day a week I had a cheat meal or two.
 Yes, I adore fro yo – no judging:)

 If you are new to “nutrition” and a healthier way of eating, Jamie does provide a great template, but if you want more hand-holding + a customized approach for it, consider this.

 There is so much awesome to this program.
 I loved that all my workouts were written already.
 I knew what I would be doing each time I set foot in the gym.
 I loved that it was intense (but I also hated that – which you’ll see next).
 The program got me super excited and motivated, which I needed at this time.
 I got stronger….